Real Madrid’s LaLiga match against Valencia postponed due to deadly floods

 The Spanish Football Federation adjusted this week’s LaLiga schedule in response to the disaster.

-Real Madrid’s away match at Valencia this weekend was postponed by the Spanish Football Federation (RFEF) due to floods that have killed more than 95 people.
+Real Madrid’s away match at Valencia this weekend has been postponed by the Spanish Football Federation (RFEF) due to floods that have killed more than 95 people.

 Villarreal’s home match against Rayo Vallecano was also suspended after the flash floods in eastern Spain.